 Career Development

-How to get a tech job without a College Degree and no Experience
+How to Get a Tech Job Without a College Degree or Experience

 • Data Scientist – the role of a data scientist is increasingly accessible to those who can demonstrate strong skills in data analytics, machine learning, and statistical analysis.
 While a degree can be beneficial, many employers are now focusing on practical experience and project-based learning, which can be acquired through bootcamps, online courses, and self-study.